-We are holding our Annual Meeting at 93-95 Gloucester Place, London, W1U 6JQ, United Kingdom, on Friday, June 23, 2023, at 1:00 p.m.
+We are holding our Annual Meeting at 93-95 Gloucester Place, London, W1U 6JQ, United Kingdom, on Tuesday, July 2, 2024, at 1:00 p.m.
 British Summer Time.
 At our Annual Meeting, our stockholders will act upon the matters outlined herein.
-In addition, our management will report on our performance during the 2022 fiscal year and respond to questions from stockholders.
+In addition, our management will respond to questions from stockholders.